Frequently Asked Questions

 Volunteers for a variety of tasks are needed, especially the day of the event.
 See our Volunteer to Help page.
 Or, contact the volunteer coordinator at and we'll get back to you.

 Every school site has identified one or more specific classroom technology tool(s) or training that will be purchased with the money raised through this event.
 This is identified on each school's fundraising page.
 Click a school name anywhere on the website to see their fundraising goal.

 If your school passes its goal, you get an A+ for effort!
 Every school keeps the net proceeds to spend on programs and equipment for their students.
 Some of the programs and/or equipment that have been identified by the schools can be scaled up or down depending on the success of the fundraising.
 Others might be in the lucky position of looking for new areas of need as they decide how to spend the fruits of their labor.

 Since it was founded in 2003, School Fuel has worked to spend its money equitably between all Novato schools in a way that benefits as many students as possible and that has the most impact on the quality of education.
-School Fuel most often uses the money it raises to provide classes, or programs that are shared by multiple students, such as elective teachers, librarians, and counselors.
+School Fuel most often uses the money it raises to provide programs that are shared by multiple students, such as art program support, musical instruments, library books, and enrichment grants.
 For a complete list of what School Fuel has funded each year, see the School Fuel website.